Comparative study of matrix product state/quantized tensor-train algorithms for solving time-independent partial differential equations: Tensor networks for mathematical analysis

+In contrast to conventional techinques that fix the bond dimension a priori~\cite{Schollwoeck2011} and tensor-train updates that sequentially modify the tensors~\cite{Oseledets2011}, our implementation~\cite{seemps2} is based on DMRG-like collective updates of the tensors in neighboring sites---what is often known as the two-site update.
+More precisely, we solve equations~\eqref{eq:truncation1} and~\eqref{eq:truncation2} iteratively, finding the tensors that optimize the cost function for a pair of neighboring sites, and optimally splitting those tensors using SVD decompositions.
+This results in a DMRG-like iteration that proceeds back and forth along the tensor train, converging to an optimal decomposition and truncation within a predefined tolerance.

+In the context of strongly correlated systems~\cite{GarciaRipoll2006}, the adaptive rank strategy has been shown to adequately propagate correlations and achieve lower bond dimensions for a prescribed accuracy.
+This is relevant in algorithms, such as explicit methods in Sect.~\ref{sec:ImaginaryTimeEvolution} and Arnoldi/GMRES techniques in Sect.~\ref{sec:IR-Arnoldi}, that can become unstable due to the loss of precission in each simplification step.
+It also addresses problems in TDVP-like algorithms, that may fail to recreate the correlations in the MPS/QTT when updating site by site~\cite{Yang2020}.

-As described below, the solution of these nonlinear optimization problems enables us to implement a finite-precision linear algebra approximation to many other tasks: from estimating time evolution of states under continuous equations, to implementing gradient descent or approximate diagonalization of Hermitian operators.
-While similar strategies have been developed in the context of DMRG\ \cite{Manmana2005}, a crucial difference is in that the optimizations described above the states under consideration do not share any tensors with the target states, $O\ket{\psi},\,\ket{\psi}$ or $\ket{\xi}$.
-This means that we can, using $L$ matrix product states of bond-dimension $D$, implement an optimization that in DMRG would require environments of size $L\times D$ and operations that scale as $L^2$ times worse, in general\ \cite{GarciaRipoll2006}.
+The solution of these nonlinear optimization problems enables us to implement a finite-precision linear algebra framework that lays the foundation to all other algorithms: from estimating time evolution of states under continuous equations, to implementing gradient descent or approximate diagonalization of Hermitian operators.
+Similar strategies have been developed in the context of DMRG\ \cite{Manmana2005} and QTT~\cite{Oseledets2011}.
+Compared to DMRG a crucial difference is in that the optimizations described above the states under consideration do not share any tensors with the target states, $O\ket{\psi},\,\ket{\psi}$, $\ket{\xi}$ or $\ket{\psi_l}$.
+This means that one may, using $L$ matrix product states of bond-dimension $\chi$, implement an optimization that in DMRG would require environments of size $L\times \chi$ and operations that scale as $L^2$ times worse, in general\ \cite{GarciaRipoll2006}.
+Compared to Oseledets' approach~\cite{Oseledets2011} and TDVP algorithms, another improvement is the fact that we do not need to construct the enlarged version of the linear combination QTT state.
+Instead, one can realize that the cost function~\ref{eq:truncation2} is a sum of scalar products $\braket{\theta|\psi_l}$ from which the optimal tensor for any set of neighboring sites may directly inferred.
+This will become of great importance for the practical implementation of the Hamiltonian diagonalization algorithms (Sec.\ \ref{sec:PDEsolvers}), in which linear combinations of functions are one of the costlier operations.